Reviving an Old Mechanical Keyboard

 The firmware uses the PD0 port on the Teensy.
 This can be modified, but I didn't want to mess with the software.
 The diagram shows what I wanted to achieve.

 Instead of soldering the micro controller directly to the PCB, I decided to desolder the ADB port, which would leave me with a connector.
 Then I could solder the connector to the Teensy, and simply snap the micro controller onto the PCB with the connector.

 This is what the micro controller looks like when it is soldered to the connector and snapped into the PCB.

-I know!
-I was getting excited too!
-But I wasn't quite done yet.
+I was starting to get excited, but I wasn't quite done yet.
 The micro controller still wasn't detecting the key presses and I couldn't figure out why.
 Some sage advice is to RTFM!
 The documentation for the firmware explained exactly why.
 The data signal from the board was not strong enough for the Teensy to detect.
 So I needed to install what's called a pull-up resistor.